ben-blazado/CarND-Kidnapped-Vehicle-Project/README.md

 * `cmake ..`
 * `make`

-### The Particle Filter
+## The Particle Filter

 The screenshot above indicates the

 The following sections describe the behavior of the particle filter.

-#### Inputs to the Particle Filter
+### Inputs to the Particle Filter

 Inputs to the particle filter include a map of landmarks:

-`map_data.txt` contains position of landmarks (in meters) is Cartesian coordinates.
+`map_data.txt` contains position of landmarks (in meters) in Cartesian coordinates.
 Each row has three columns
 1. x position
 2. y position
 3. landmark id
-> Map data provided by 3D Mapping Solutions GmbH.
+> *Map data provided by 3D Mapping Solutions GmbH.*

-Sensor observations of landmarks (from vehicle's frame), velocity, and yaw are provided by the simulator.
+Sensor observations of landmarks (from vehicle's frame of reference), velocity, and yaw are provided by the simulator.

-#### Initialization
+### Initialization

 The particle filter initializes 1000 particles with a Gaussian distribution around the first position and sets all the weights to 1.